One of the biggest Alaska planning questions is simple: should you take an Alaska cruise, plan a land tour, or combine both with a cruise tour?

 Alaska Cruise Tour: The Best of Both Worlds

-A cruise tour combines an Alaska cruise with a guided land package.
+A cruise tour combines an Alaska cruise with a guided land package before or after the sailing.
 This is often the best choice for travelers who may only go to Alaska once and want a fuller experience.

 With a cruise tour, you can see coastal Alaska by ship and then add places like Denali, Talkeetna, Anchorage, or Fairbanks by rail or motorcoach depending on the package.